CURENT/agvis/README.md

-# LTBVis
+# AGVis

-A visualization program for CURENT's Large-scale Test Bed, in the form of a web application.
+Another Grid Visualizer, visualization program for CURENT's Large-scale Test Bed, in the form of a web application.

 ## Setup